Tool List

 | `extra_order_from_content` | Extract order information from text, including order number, product name, quantity, etc. |

-You can call these functions by entering a trigger command followed by the action you want to perform in Feishu, for example: `/run tell a joke`
+You can call these functions by entering a trigger command followed by the operation to be performed in Lark, for example: `/run tell a joke`

 ```